CREATING ARCHIVAL-QUALITY GICLÉE PRINTS FOR OVER TEN YEARS!

 Giclée (pronounced “gee-clay” or “zhee-clay”) printing is a term derived from the French meaning “to spray or squirt” and is used to describe digital reproductions of original works of art or photographs.
-Giclée prints are produced at a higher quality than standard desktop inkjet printers and are created to last for generations.
+Giclée prints are produced at a higher quality than offset printing and are created to last for generations.
 Giclée prints are printed at a resolution of at least 300 dpi and on mediums that are “archival;” meaning the paper or canvas is acid free, lignin free, pH neutral and consists of a 100% cotton or rag base.

 Our prints are made on Epson 9900 and Epson SureColor P9000 printers which can print up to 44" wide.

 What steps do you take to ensure a great color match to my original?